GoogleCloudPlatform/anthos-samples/anthos-bm-openstack-terraform/README.md

-## Anthos Baremetal on OpenStack with Terraform
+## Anthos on Bare Metal on OpenStack with Terraform

 This sample shows you how to use Terraform to try Anthos clusters on bare metal in High Availability (HA) mode using Virtual Machines (VMs) running on